Rodeffs/BG3_Builds/builds.md

 * Feat order: Great Weapon Master -> Ability Improvement +2 WIS
 * Essential Spells: Shillelagh, Spirit Guardians
 * TIP: Wield a staff with two hands, enchant it with Shillelagh, cast Spirit Guardians at max level and then just run at enemies and BONK them
 * NOTE: If you don't want to multiclass, you may just go full Nature Domain Cleric 12.
-It too has Shillelagh, but you will lose extra attacks gained from War Priest passive
+It too has Shillelagh, but you will lose extra attacks gained from War Priest passive.
+For the level 12 feat take Alert, War Caster or Savage Attacker